 I remember a few months before our wedding, going to the pool with my then-fiancé.
-I threw an internal fit about the fact that he didn’t say I looked good in my little brown Victoria’s Secret swimsuit.
-Within the course of 30 minutes of sitting poolside, I decided that he likely wanted to call off our wedding because he thought I was so ugly in a bathing suit, he just didn’t have the nerve to tell me.
+I threw an internal fit that he didn’t say I looked good in my little brown Victoria’s Secret swimsuit.
+Within the course of 30 minutes poolside, I decided he wanted to call off our wedding because he thought I was so ugly in a bathing suit, he just didn’t have the nerve to tell me.
 He thought I was fat.
 He wanted me to be thinner.
 He didn’t want to marry me anymore . . .The thoughts barraged my brain like cereal pouring into the bowl.
 He had no idea the internal war that was waging and when I finally exploded with something like, “We can’t possibly get married because you don’t think I look good in a swimsuit!”
 He was caught off guard . . . to say the least.

 Yes, I’m a little surprised he still married me after that act of lunacy.

 I wanted my bikini to bring attention and glory, not to God, but to me.
 My body image was my idol and my bikini helped me worship.